nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

 This can be used to provide additional information.
 All registration parameters are returned by the search API.
 The ``authServerURL`` is added automatically by the Nuts node.
 It's constructed as ``https://<config.url>/oauth2/<subject_id>``.
+Registration parameters can only be used if the specific parameters and/or ``DiscoveryRegistrationCredential`` are required by the Presentation Definition.

 Once registered, future refreshes will be done automatically by the Nuts node.
 These refreshes could fail because of various reasons.
 You can check the status of the refreshes by querying the service, e.g.: